home-assistant/hassbian-scripts/docs/duckdns.md

   base_url: YOURDOMAIN.duckdns.org:PORTNUMBER
 ```

-Keep in mind that after you added the ssl keys to your config and restarted hassbian, your installation won't be available through http anymore but then only through https.
+Keep in mind that after you added the ssl keys to your config and restarted Home Assistant, your installation won't be available through http anymore but then only through https.

 ***